-- Assumption of duty by acting (start helping someone) - Once you undertake an attempt to rescue, the rescue has to be done reasonably - Exception: good samaritan statutes exempting medical professionals from liability for ordinary, but not gross, negligence in voluntarily acting to help someone - Peril caused by negligence Defendant has a duty to assist someone in peril because of the defendant's negligence - Duty to Aid Another Harmed by Actor's Conduct - If person knows or has reason to know that by his conduct he has caused bodily harm to another to make him helpless and in danger of further harm, the person is under a duty to exercise reasonable care to prevent further harm.

-- Example: South v.
+- Exception: good samaritan statutes exempting medical professionals from liability for ordinary, but not gross, negligence in voluntarily acting to help someone - Peril caused by Plaintiff's conduct Defendant has a duty to assist someone in peril because of the defendant's actions (especially negligent actions) - Duty to Aid Another Harmed by Actor's Conduct - If person knows or has reason to know that by his conduct he has caused bodily harm to another to make him helpless and in danger of further harm, the person is under a duty to exercise reasonable care to prevent further harm. - Example: South v.
 Amtrak Plaintiff's view was obstructed while driving & collided with train.
-Court held that duty is owed to Plaintiff where Defendant knows or has reason to know his conduct, whether innocent or tortuous, has caused harm to another has affirmative duty to render assistance to prevent further harm. - Common carriers, innkeepers, shopkeepers - Those who solicit and gather the public for their own profit owe a duty to aid patrons - Ex.-If someone has a heart attack at Target, Target needs to help...But, you need to be in or on their property - Example: Boyd v.
+Court held that duty is owed to Plaintiff where Defendant knows or has reason to know his conduct, whether innocent or tortuous, has caused harm to another has affirmative duty to render assistance to prevent further harm. - Not all jurisdictions are so strict, but the trend is moving that way.
+Previously, only negligent actions created a duty to aid. - Common carriers, innkeepers, shopkeepers (duty is justified by special relationships between the parties) - Those who solicit and gather the public for their own profit owe a duty to aid patrons - Ex.-If someone has a heart attack at Target, Target needs to help...But, you need to be in or on their property - Example: Boyd v.
 Racine Currency Exchange Patron in bank was shot by robber after teller refused to give the robber money.
-Court held the duty did not include complying with the robbers demands. - Duty to Inform of Threats to Another - Tarasoff parents of slain college student sued campus police, two doctors, and University for not warning daughter about a patient's desire to harm her. - one person owed no duty to control conduct of another nor to warn those endangered by such conduct.
-However, the exception is when Δ stands in some special relationship to either the person whose conduct needs to be controlled or in a relationship to the foreseeable victim of that conduct.
-In this case, Δ therapists relationship to π daughter or killer suffices to establish a duty of care. - Restatement 2d Torts: duty of care may arise from either - Special relation...btwn actor & 3rd person which imposes a duty upon the actor to control 3rd person's conduct - Special relation...btwn actor and the other which gives to the other a right of protection
+Court held the duty did not include complying with the robbers demands. - Public Duty Doctrine: a government actor performing improperly is not usually liable to individuals harmed by the misperformance, because any duty owed is limited to the public at large rather than to any specific individual. - Police Duty: Police departments are typically not liable for failing to protect individual citizens.
+(Reasoning = Limited Resources).
+Most courts have limited a finding of duty to situations where the defendant police undertook to act and created reliance, enlisted the aid of the plaintiff, or increased the risk of harm to the plaintiff. - Duty to Inform of Threats to Another - Tarasoff parents of slain college student sued campus police, two doctors, and University for not warning daughter about a patient's desire to harm her. - one person owed no duty to control conduct of another nor to warn those endangered by such conduct.
+However, the exception is when defendant stands in some special relationship to either the person whose conduct needs to be controlled or in a relationship to the foreseeable victim of that conduct.
+In this case, defendant therapists relationship to plaintiff daughter or the killer suffices to establish a duty of care. - Restatement 2d Torts: duty of care may arise from either

+- Special relation...btwn actor & 3rd person which imposes a duty upon the actor to control 3rd person's conduct - Special relation...btwn actor and the other which gives to the other a right of protection